MartinStefani/php-sepa-xml/README.md

 * This fork adds the possibility to add the creditor's address to the XML.
 This is optional and the nodes are not generated if the addresses are not given.
 * This is used on a production environment using pain.001.001.03 with the Slovenian bank NKBM.
-* I will add a pull request upstream after covering the new functionality with test cases.
 * Be aware, the ISO standard requires only ASCII characters and the StringHelper class takes care only of a bunch of characters.
 I have added slovenian characters, but polish, hungarian etc. characters are missing.
+* I will add a pull request upstream after covering the new functionality with test cases - they are not yet covered.

 ##Description
 SEPA file generator for PHP.